RTEMS/rtems-docs/shell/general_commands.rst

 **PROGRAMMING INFORMATION:**

 The ``exit`` is implemented directly in the shell interpreter.
 There is no C routine associated with it.

-..
-COMMENT: COPYRIGHT (c) 1988-2008.

-..
-COMMENT: On-Line Applications Research Corporation (OAR).

-..
-COMMENT: All rights reserved.